ckhoward/iNat-SDM/README.md

  * Place organize.py into the directory ebutterfly-sdm/data/
  * Move taxon_list.txt from ebutterfly-sdm/data/gbif/ to ebutterfly-sdm/data/inaturalist

-3. Organize your files
- * Place inat_request.ipynb into the directory ebutterfly-sdm/ (this notebook will act as command and control)
- * Place organize.py into the directory ebutterfly-sdm/data/
- * Move taxon_list.txt from ebutterfly-sdm/data/gbif/ to ebutterfly-sdm/scripts/data/inaturalist/

 ## How to use:
 Run organize.py with ```python organize.py``` from the command line.
 This script: